Scott Turner (American football coach)

-Scott Michael Turner (born August 7, 1982) is an American football coach who is the pass game coordinator for the Las Vegas Raiders of the National Football League (NFL).
-He has also been an assistant coach for the Minnesota Vikings, Cleveland Browns, Carolina Panthers, as well as an offensive coordinator for the Washington Football Team / Commanders.
+Scott Michael Turner (born August 7, 1982) is an American football coach who is the passing game coordinator for the New York Jets of the National Football League (NFL).
+He has also been an assistant coach for the Minnesota Vikings, Cleveland Browns, Carolina Panthers, as well as an offensive coordinator for the Washington Football Team / Commanders and the Las Vegas Raiders.
 He is the son of former NFL head coach Norv Turner.

-Early years
+Early life

-Turner was born in Los Angeles on August 7, 1982.
-He spent some of his childhood in Coppell, Texas, while his father, Norv, was the offensive coordinator of the Dallas Cowboys teams that won two Super Bowls.
-He and his family later moved to Northern Virginia in 1994 when Norv became head coach of the Washington Redskins.
+Turner was born on August 7, 1982, in Los Angeles.
+He spent some of his childhood in Coppell, Texas, while his father, Norv, was offensive coordinator of the Dallas Cowboys teams that won two Super Bowls.
+In 1993, after his father was hired as head coach of the Washington Redskins, he and his family moved to Northern Virginia.
 Turner attended Oakton High School in Vienna, Virginia, where he played quarterback for their football team.

-Turner attended the University of Nevada, Las Vegas, where he was a reserve member of the UNLV Rebels football team.
+Turner attended the University of Nevada, Las Vegas.
+He was a backup quarterback for the Rebels from 2001-2004, where he became close friends with teammate Shane Steichen.
+The pair would later work together on the 2013 Cleveland Browns offensive coaching staff, where Norv Turner was the offensive coordinator.

+Turner played minimally in college, attempting 14 career passes.
+He graduated from UNLV with a bachelors degree in psychology in 2005.